egol/RustCal/README.md

    default-features = false
    features = ["<Your backend here>"]
    ```
-    3. run the command `cargo run` to launch the application
+    3. use the command `cargo run` to launch the application

 ## Features
  * Month by Month displaying